sestaton/sgd-website/README.md

     bash prepare-static.sh

+That will prepare the site to be used in place.
+If you wish to move the document root you will need to run one more command to convert absolute links to relative links.

+    perl fixlns.pl -i sgd-static

 You should then be able to move that directory to some place of your choosing and point your `http.conf` document root to it.
 That's it, other than configuring access and other applications, which I won't document here since it is rather specific.

 ## For development